zdharma-continuum/zinit-package-fzf/README.md

-# Fzf as a Zsh Package
+# junegunn/fzf as a Zsh package

-Zplugin can use the NPM package registry to automatically:
+[Zplugin](https://github.com/zdharma/zplugin) can use the NPM package registry to automatically:

 - get the plugin's Git repository OR release-package URL,
 - get the list of the recommended ices for the plugin,